 3. INFRINGEMENT STRATEGY.

-Trademary Lawyer Brian Russ is Available to Serve Thousand Oaks Companies
+Trademary Lawyer Brian Russ is Ready to Serve Thousand Oaks Companies

-The answer is easy – callconnect with} Brian Russ Law, Inc. today.
+The answer is easy – contactconnect with} Brian Russ Law, Inc. today.
 We’re fielding inquiries from potential new clients every day.
-Having an attorney on your team to protect your intellectual property can help you avoid costly mistakes and give you invaluable peace of mind.
+Having an lawyer on your team to protect your name can help you avoid costly mistakes and give you invaluable peace of mind.